hheg/jitstatic/README.md

 Warning: You seem to have cloned an empty repository
 ```
 Remember to use the values for the master user and password you chose when you started the container (in the example above it's `huser` and password is `hseCr3t`).
+This way of handling passwords is deprecated and exists to start fast.
+A more secure way with hashed values are available, see the Users section.

 In your target directory create a key store file:
 ```bash